ShazliMek/DL-Internship-2025/README.md

 Gain a deep understanding of deep learning foundations and architectures, Build multiple end-to-end DL projects using real-world datasets
 , Get hands-on experience with tools like TensorFlow and PyTorch, Learn to document and showcase AI/DL projects professionally on GitHub, Explore areas like CNNs, RNNs, transformers, and generative models. as i bonus i might get an idea for my startup

+Day 2:

+Summary of Tasks
+Reviewed Python basics: variables, data types, lists, dictionaries, loops, if-else, functions, and a basic intro to classes.

+Practiced all concepts with hands-on examples in Google Colab.

+Explored NumPy for array creation, indexing, reshaping, and mean/sum operations.

+Worked with Pandas to read a real Apple stock CSV, clean it, and analyze it using head/tail, filtering, and describe().

+Added 3 mini tasks using NumPy & Pandas:

+✅ Calculated daily price range using NumPy.

+✅ Filtered rows where close > 150.

+✅ Computed average closing price.